maykinmedia/objects-api/docs/api/usage.rst

 For now we have only one record, but every time the object is changed the new record will be created.

-Retrieve an object version for a particular date
+Retrieve an object (record) for a particular date
 ------------------------------------------------

-Since there could be a difference between the real date of the object change and its registration in the system the Objects API support both formal and material history.
+Since there could be a difference between the real date of the object change and its registration in the system, the Objects API support both formal and material history.
 The formal history describes the history as it should be (stored in the ``startAt`` and ``endAt`` attributes).
 The material history describes the history as it was administratively processed (stored in the ``registeredAt`` attribute).

-The query parameters ``date`` (formal history) and ``registrationDate`` (material history) allow for querying the RECORDS as seen from both perspectives, and can yield different results.
+The query parameters ``date`` (formal history) and ``registrationDate`` (material history) allow for querying the records as seen from both perspectives, and can yield different results.

-For example you want to display all the object with there states actual for 2021-02-02.
+For example, if you want to display all the objects as they were on 2021-02-02, you can do this from 2 perspectives.
-First, let's do it from formal history perspective:
+First, let's do it from the formal history perspective:

 .. code-block:: http